neist/pleasant/readme.md

 **How come `pleasant` is faster than `http.createServer`?**

+It's really not.
+But `pleasant` does event loop scheduling, that sometimes provides a performance boost.
 When multiple calls to `res.send()` are made, the functions are queued for execution.
 The entire queue is processed every event loop iteration.
-This scheduling provides a performance boost.

 ### CLI
 ```bash